ROCm/hipBLAS/docs/orga.rst

 Infrastructure
 --------------

 - CMake is used to build and package hipBLAS.
-There are CMakeLists.txt files throughout the code.
+There are ``CMakeLists.txt`` files throughout the code.
 - Doxygen/Breathe/Sphinx/ReadTheDocs are used to produce documentation.
 Content for the documentation is from:

-  - Doxygen comments in include files in the directory library/include
+  - Doxygen comments in include files in the directory ``library/include``
-  - files in the directory docs/source.
+  - files in the directory ``docs``.

 - Jenkins is used to automate Continuous Integration testing.
 - clang-format is used to format C++ code.